helena-intel/readmes/openvino_llm_model_export_npu.md

 ## Supported models

-These models have been tested and are officially supported with NPU:
+These LLMs have been tested and are officially supported with NPU:

 - meta-llama/Meta-Llama-3-8B-Instruct
 - meta-llama/Llama-3.1-8B